May 17th, 2025

 Kenneth Koch Centennial: A Celebration

-On the occasion of 100 years since his birth, The Flow Chart Foundation is honored to present a daylong Gathering celebrating the legacy of Kenneth Koch featuring talks, readings, screenings, and short performances.
+On the occasion of 100 years since his birth, The Flow Chart Foundation presented daylong Gathering celebrating the legacy of Kenneth Koch featuring talks, readings, screenings, and short performances.

-Guest speakers include: Andrew Epstein, Anthony Atlas, David Lehman, Dorothea Lasky, Emily Setina, Jordan Davis, Mitch Sisskind, and Susannah Holister.
+Guest speakers included: Andrew Epstein, Anthony Atlas, David Lehman, Dorothea Lasky, Emily Setina, Jordan Davis, Mitch Sisskind, and Susannah Hollister.

-Performers & playwrights include: Corinne Donly, Jess Barbagallo, Ry Cook, Erin Courtney, Jess Barbagallo, Karinne Keithley Syers, Kate Kremer, Lisa Clair, Lucas Baisch, Nazareth Hassan, and Rachel Kauder Nalebuff.
+Performers & playwrights included: Corinne Donly, Diane Exavier, Jess Barbagallo, Ry Cook, Erin Courtney, Zach Savich, Karinne Keithley Syers, Kate Kremer, Lisa Clair, Lucas Baisch, Nazareth Hassan, and Rachel Kauder Nalebuff.

 Special thanks to the Koch Estate.